Paklock/HackRF1/Differences-Between-H1-and-H2-models.md

 * Battery charging circuitry
 * Better internal Speaker integration

-Note: _There is also an hybrid H1 / H2 model, called the 2020 H1 Model, which is an H1 but with a bigger screen._
+Note: _There is also an hybrid model, called the 2020 H1 Model, which is an H1 but with a bigger screen._

 # Audio

-At a glance, hardware-side, both models feature a **headphone connector** and the same **AK4951 AUDIO / CODEC IC** (You can get the datasheet [following this link](https://www.akm.com/content/dam/documents/products/audio/audio-codec/ak4951aen/ak4951aen-en-datasheet.pdf)).
+Both feature a **headphone connector** and the **AK4951 AUDIO / CODEC IC** ([datasheet](https://www.akm.com/content/dam/documents/products/audio/audio-codec/ak4951aen/ak4951aen-en-datasheet.pdf)).

 The AK4951 includes separate pins for speaker and headphone output: